 Pretend Play is a very important part of a child’s education.

-The imagination is a powerful tool which as we know is innate in some children but needs encouraging in others.
+The imagination is a powerful tool which as we know is innate in some children but needs encouragement in others.

 At Little Pearls Preschool when the child engages in pretend (or dramatic) play, he is actively experimenting with the social and emotional roles of life.
 Through cooperative play, he learns how to take turns, share responsibility, and creatively problem-solve.